CurtTilmes/perl6-dbmysql/README.md

 DB::MySQL - MySQL access for Perl 6
 ===================================

-This is a reimplementation of Perl 6 bindigns for MySQL.
+This is a reimplementation of Perl 6 bindings for MySQL.

 Basic usage
 -----------